How to file your taxes online without hurting your wallet or your privacy

-Tax software providers and websites are aiming to help taxpayers file their taxes online, marketing their user-friendly interfaces and free or low fees for simple tax returns.
+Tax software providers and websites are aiming to help taxpayers file their taxes online, marketing their user-friendly interfaces and zero or low fees for simple tax returns.
 But as users consider their options for filing, they should also heed caution.

-Software may not always be the best bang for their buck and the charges could rapidly add up if users aren’t careful.
+Software may not always be the best bang for their buck, and the charges could rapidly add up if users aren’t careful.
 Meanwhile, the Internal Revenue Service plans to use facial recognition software and targeted advertising deals that could come with free services, which may have important privacy implications.

 “The problem with our tax system is it’s confusing and overwhelming,” says Caroline Bruckner, a tax professor at American University.
 “There are a lot of companies that have really taken advantage of the disconnect and created products for that.
 At the same time, there are really great free services people don’t know about.”